saberamini/MapReduceTutorial/README.md

 ## Running a MapReduce job on your single node cluster

-Boot up your virtual machine with a single node cluster and log in as hduser.

-We need to first set up another environment variable

-> export HADOOP_CLASSPATH=$JAVA_HOME/lib/tools.jar

 Next, we need to save our code to a file:

 > gedit WordCount.java